 Posted in | News | Outer Space

-A recent publication on the NASA website confirmed that researchers found the Sun has reached its maximum solar period, which is anticipated to continue for another year.
-Solar activity, including sunspots and solar flares, had increased, impacting space weather and Earth-based technology.
+A recent publication on the NASA website confirmed that researchers have found the Sun is currently at its solar maximum, a period of heightened activity that is expected to last for another year.
+This increase in solar activity, including sunspots and solar flares, is affecting space weather and can impact Earth-based technologies.

 NASA Tracks Solar Maximum